 Bankruptcy fraud is a very serious offense.
 Reports and suspicions of bankruptcy fraud are thoroughly investigated by the IRS and prosecuted by the Department of Justice.
 If convicted of bankruptcy fraud you could be penalized with a hefty fine or even face time in prison.
 Your financial situation dominates a big part of your life, do not risk it being tainted or destroyed by a conviction for bankruptcy fraud.
 Help is Here! at NeJame Law!

 Contact our Bankruptcy Fraud Defense Attorneys

 Have you or someone you know been accused of bankruptcy fraud?
 Help is Here!
 Contact a bankruptcy fraud defense attorney from NeJame Law today.
 We have the knowledge and skill to help you obtain the best possible outcome on your case.
-You may contact us 7 days a week at 407-500-0000, send us an email at Defense@NeJameLaw.com or fill out our online form.
+You may contact us 7 days a week at 407-500-0000, send us an email at Defense@NeJameLaw.com or fill out the online form provided on this page.